+One significant reason why logistic models are often avoided is because of the difficulty in interpreting the results in human terms aside from direction of effect.

 The broom also makes it trivial to exponentiate results which aids significantly in interpretability by providing direct odds ratios.
-Here we can interpret the results as:
+Below, we can interpret the results as:

 Given every other covariate in the model, being in the treatment group increases the odds of being in the “croc” category vs the baseline “cat” category by 1.21.